shernshiou/node-uber/README-Nodeback.md

 The URL will lead to a page where your user will be required to login and approve access to his/her Uber account.
 In case that step was successful, Uber will issue an HTTP 302 redirect to the redirect_uri defined in the [Uber developer dashboard](https://developer.uber.com/dashboard).
 On that redirect, you will receive an authorization code, which is single use and expires in 10 minutes.

 ### Step two: Receive redirect and get an access token
  To complete the authorization you now need to receive the callback and convert the given authorization code into an OAuth access token.
 You can accomplish that using ``uber.authorization``.
-This method will retrieve and store the access token within the uber object for consecutive requests.
+This method will retrieve and store the access_token, refresh_token, authorized scopes, and token expiration date within the uber object for consecutive requests.

  Using Express, you could achieve that as follows: